lucaionescu/mini-yahoo-finance-api/README.md

 ## Possible future to-dos
 - remove BeautifulSoup dependency
 - bulk download of multiple stocks using multithreading
-- add support for more output formats
-- make today the default end day

 Suggestions or problems?
 Don't hesitate to contact me or open a pull request!